progit/progit/en/03-git-branching/01-chapter3.markdown

 	$ git branch -d testing
 	error: The branch 'testing' is not an ancestor of your current HEAD.

-If you are sure you want to delete it, run `git branch -D testing`.
+	If you are sure you want to delete it, run 'git branch -D testing'.

 If you really do want to delete the branch and lose that work, you can force it with `-D`, as the helpful message points out.

 ## Branching Workflows ##